 Antibiotics are used to treat TB, since it's a bacterial infection.
 You may be hospitalized or told to avoid contact with other people until tests show that you're not contagious.

-If a particular type of TB infection is resistant to regular antibiotic treatment (a condition known as multidrug resistant TB or MDRTB), a combination of different medications must be taken for 18 to 24 months.
+If a particular type of TB infection is resistant to regular antibiotic treatment, a combination of different medications must be taken for up to 24 months.

 To prevent spreading TB, it's important to get treatment quickly and to follow it through to completion.
 This can stop transmission of the bacteria and the appearance of antibiotic-resistant strains.

 A vaccine is available to limit the spread of bacteria after TB infection.
 The vaccine is generally used in countries or communities where the risk of TB infection is greater than 1% each year.
 It is used in newborns in these communities to prevent TB and its complications in the first few years of life.
-In Canada, there's controversy over the use of this vaccine because it doesn't prevent the initial infection.
+In Canada, this vaccine is not usually recommended.
+Research and development for a more effective vaccine is underway.